ddtraveller/TEFLTools/README.md

 Detailed course syllabi for the Key Courses offered.

 ### Additional Resources
-- [recipes/](recipes/): Traditional and medicinal recipes relevant to Timor-Leste
+- [recipes/](recipes/): Traditional and other recipes relevant to Timor-Leste
 - [timorLesteMap/](timorLesteMap/): Resources for creating an interactive map of Timor-Leste
 - [pdf/](pdf/): PDF resources, such as client intake forms for holistic health services